vasyas/typescript-rest-rpc/README.md

 - Binary data download.
 - JSON bodies auto-parsing with Date revival.
 - Supported client envs: Node.JS (with `isomorphic-fetch`), browser, react-native(see notes).
+- Generation of OpenAPI (Swagger) YAMLs with API description

 ## Implementation flaws
 - untyped File in Multipart definition
 - untyped File in binary download
 - ctx parameter is untyped and should be defined in the base interface

 ## Notes on the implementation